conversailabs/website/doc/Ecommerce_Agent_Complete.md

 **Customer**: I think I'll stick with the clutch.
 This is so helpful, Seth.
 Thank you!

-**Agent**: You're so welcome, Sarah!
+**Agent**: You're so welcome!
 You're going to look absolutely stunning at the wedding.
 Is there anything else I can help you with?

 **Customer**: No, that's everything!

 **Agent**: Perfect!
 You'll receive the text with all the product links shortly.
 Just check out whenever you're ready, and your order will ship within 24 hours.
 If you have any questions about fit or styling, feel free to call us back.
-Thank you for calling StyleHub, Sarah.
+Thank you for calling StyleHub.
 Have a wonderful day and enjoy the wedding!

 **Customer**: Thank you so much!
 Bye!